lukenew2/algorithms/README.md

 # Introduction to Algorithms

 ## About
-Implementations of algorithms found in Introduction to algorithms by CLRS with test cases.
-You will find python solutions to problems in the book.
+Implementations of algorithms found in Introduction to algorithms by CLRS.
+You will find python solutions to problems in the book with test cases.

 Some files contain more than one algorithm solving the problem in various time and space complexities.